MarkRyder12/Custom_Functions/README.md

 # Custom_Functions
-Python functions developed over my time coding
+Some Python functions developed for personal use.

-For Quantum Computing and some more general purpose ones.
+For Quantum Computing and some physics applications.